rpav/c2ffi/README.md

 ### C

 C support should be fairly complete.
-Exceptions:

-* Variadic functions.
-This should be easy to add, but it's not there yet.

-* Bitfields.
-These exist but are incomplete; the type information is not conveyed correctly yet.
+Formerly variadic functions and bitfield support was incomplete.
+These should now be fully-supported.

+Note however that bitfield support is platform- and sometimes compiler-specific; if your platform ABI does not provide a strict definition, expect the layout of structs which use bitfields to be undefined.

 ### C++